ashepherd/film-journal/_posts/2023-12-13-2023-xmas-challenge-dysfunctional-family.md

 - But, upon finding the baby, Santa and Bob Newhart don't think to return it to the orphanage?
 Was this not a good idea because Santa was lazy?
 The orphanage was EMPTY.
 Meaning its pretty darn good a placing baby orphans with HUMAN FAMILIES. **WHAT IS THE RATIONALE BEHIND KEEPING THIS MAN BEAST IN THE NORTH POLE?**

 **#1 - Santa and Bob Newhart have committed a kidnapping.** {% include image.html id="punch" style="float: right; max-width: 350px; padding: 10px" %} In NYC, it's a [class A-I felony](https://criminaldefense.1800nynylaw.com/new-york-penal-law-135-25-kidnapping-in-the-first-degree.html#:~:text=Kidnapping%20in%20the%20first%20degree%20is%20a%20class%20A%2DI%20felony,would%20be%2015%2D40%20years.) - minimum 15-40 yrs up to life in PRISON, suckah.
 And there's no one to hold them accountable.
-How much creedence does THIS give to Santa's naughty list?!
+How much credence does THIS give to Santa's naughty list?!
 This kid was right to question Santa's naughty list - he SHOULD have his beard punched off!

 **#2 - This so-called family at the North Pole can't build Elf a proper bed?!**.
 Yes, they can build 1,000 Etch-a-Sketches in 1 day, but can't take the time to build him a bed.
 Let alone a decent living structure.
 They **prefer** to sadistically force him to sleep in disarray.